Oregon Health & Science University: History

 On October 29, 2008, OHSU announced its largest philanthropic gift up that time: a $100 million gift from Nike co-founder Phil Knight and his wife, Penny Knight.
 The gift went to the OHSU Cancer Institute, renaming it the OHSU Knight Cancer Institute.
 Five years later, in 2013, Knight announced his intention to donate an additional $500 million to OHSU specifically for cancer research if the university could match it over the subsequent two years.
 The challenge motivated Columbia Sportswear chairwoman Gert Boyle to donate $100 million in 2014.
 On June 25, 2015, OHSU met the $500 million matching-donations goal, and Knight met with Robin Roberts on Good Morning America that morning to announce his matching $500 million donation, bringing the total to $1 billion raised.

 OHSU remained Oregon's only medical school until 2011, when College of Osteopathic Medicine of the Pacific, Northwest opened in Lebanon, Oregon.

 The world's first in-vivo use of the Crispr-Cas9 DNA editing tool was conducted in 2020 at the Casey Eye Institute at OHSU.
 The procedure is intended to reverse a genetic mutation causing Leber congenital amaurosis, a form of inherited blindness.

 OHSU explored an integration with Legacy Health to create a combined health system in August 2023.
 The acquisition was called off in 2025.

 On October 24, 2024, president Danny Jacobs announced that he would resign from being president of OHSU for personal reasons.

 On August 11, 2025, Shereef Elnahal started as the president of OHSU, replacing former president, Danny Jacobs, and the interim president, Steve Stadum.

-On August 14, 2025, Phil Knight and his wife, Penny Knight, have announced their pledge a $2 billion gift to the university.
+On August 14, 2025, Phil Knight and his wife, Penny Knight, announced their pledge a $2 billion gift to the university.
 OHSU claims this be the largest single gift to a U.S. university, which surpasses the $1.8 billion given by Michael Bloomberg to Johns Hopkins University in 2018.
 The gift will help with "psychological, genetic and financial counseling, symptom management, nutritional support and survivorship care" for patients and families affected by cancer.